 Did you really think I’d leave this one off the list?
 If ever there were an anthem dedicated to women that are tired of dealing with men that are strapped for cash, it’s No Scrubs.

-Admittedly, this is a pretty harsh song towards men that might not have a lot of money right now, but are working hard towards securing their financial future.
+Admittedly, this is a pretty harsh song about men that might not have a lot of money right now, but are working hard towards securing their financial future.
 But as much as the ladies of TLC don’t want a financial scrub, the bigger picture of this song is that they don’t want someone that had the mentality of a loser in life.

 Yes, this song is about paying no mind to the man with no money, but it’s also about bypassing men that have no ambition:

 A scrub is a guy that thinks he’s fly